-Dr. Lorlene Hoyt is the Executive Director of the Talloires Network, Research Professor in the Department of Urban and Environmental Policy and Planning, and faculty member of the Tisch College of Civic Life at Tufts University.
+Dr. Lorlene Hoyt is a Research Professor in the Department of Urban and Environmental Policy and Planning, a faculty member of the Tisch College of Civic Life at Tufts University, and the Executive Director of the Talloires Network.
 From 2002-2011, she served as Assistant then Associate Professor of Urban Planning at the Massachusetts Institute of Technology (M.I.T.) where she founded MIT@Lawrence, an award-winning city-campus partnership with the City of Lawrence, Massachusetts.
-At Tufts University, she advises graduate theses and teaches graduate seminars.
+At Tufts University, she advises graduate theses, teaches graduate seminars, and leads the Talloires Network - a global network of 380 engaged universities in 77 countries.
+Dr. Hoyt’s research has been published in a variety of academic journals including the International Journal of Public Administration, Michigan Journal of Community Service Learning, All Ireland Journal of Teaching and Learning in Higher Education, and Gateways: International Journal of Community Research.
+She offers a new paradigm for graduate education in Transforming Cities and Minds Through the Scholarship of Engagement, a book she wrote with a group of six M.I.T. students.
 More recently, she coordinated a research and writing collaboration with engaged scholars who are leading exemplary university civic engagement programs in seven countries on six continents.
-Their collective work entitled Regional Perspectives on Learning-by-Doing: Stories from Engaged Universities Around the World was published by Michigan State University Press in 2017.
-For more information, see Dr. Hoyt’s online portfolio
+Their collective work entitled Regional Perspectives on Learning-by-Doing: Stories from Engaged Universities Around the World was published by Michigan State University Press.
+She holds a Ph.D. in City and Regional Planning from the University of Pennsylvania.
+For more information, see http://www.lorlenehoyt.com/

 Anamaria Karrels, from southeastern Wisconsin, is currently pursuing a Master of Arts in Law and Diplomacy from the Fletcher School of Law and Diplomacy at Tufts University.
 She received her Bachelors of Arts in Human Rights Studies and International Studies from University of Dayton in Ohio.
 During her time at the University of Dayton, she recognized first-hand the importance of integrating a university with the local community.
 Anamaria has served as an intern for the U.S. Department of State in Geneva, Switzerland, Washington D.C., U.S., and Santiago, Chile.
 As a Thomas R. Pickering Fellow, Anamaria looks forward to beginning her position as a Foreign Service Officer with the State Department in July 2018.

 Rob Hollister was Founding Dean of the Jonathan M. Tisch College of Citizenship and Public Service at Tufts University.
-He is Professor in the Department of Urban and Environmental Policy and Planning.
-A pioneer in the engaged university movement, Professor Hollister led the creation and development of the Tisch College of Civic Life, a uniquely comprehensive university-wide program to prepare students in all fields for lifetimes of active citizenship.
-In 2005, h co-founded the Talloires Network.
+He is Professor Emeritus in the Department of Urban and Environmental Policy and Planning.
+A pioneer in the engaged university movement, Professor Hollister was founding dean of the Tisch College of Civic Life, a uniquely comprehensive university-wide program to prepare students in all fields for lifetimes of active citizenship.
+In 2005, he co-founded the Talloires Network.
 He is currently Senior Advisor to the University Social Responsibility Network.